clp-research/clemcore/docs/howto_add_models.md

 good idea to look at the community tab of a model repository to see if there are common issues with the model.
 #### II.
 Check the model's tokenizer
 The clembench HuggingFace local backend relies on the `transformers` and indirectly on the `tokenizers` libraries for model-dependent input tokenization.
-It also relies the **chat template** utility of the libraries' tokenizer classes.
+It also relies on the **chat template** utility of the libraries' tokenizer classes.
 This first step is to make sure that a candidate model hosted on HuggingFace has the required configuration to be used with the clembench backend.
 To perform a preliminary check for compatibility, run `python3 backends/initial_hf_check.py -m <MODEL ID>`.